danielkorzekwa/tennis-player-compare/doc/glicko2_tennis_skills/glicko2_tennis_skills.md

 Later on, it demonstrates three examples of practical applications for tennis skills.
 The first one, is a study on historical skills of Roger Federer and Novak Djokovic.
 The second case, is about calculating probability of winning a point on serve and return at the beginning of a tennis match.
 The last example, illustrates how to predict outcomes of tennis matches using skills of tennis players on serve and return.
-Finally, Glicko2 is discussed in a context of potential improvements in modelling skills of tennis players.
+Finally, Glicko2 is discussed in a context of potential improvements in modelling skills in tennis.

 Literature review
 ------------------------------------